 - Deny your claim

 If the insurer agrees to the amount you’re seeking to cover your damages, you’ll receive that compensation.
 However, insurance companies are for-profit businesses always looking to cut costs.
-It’s typically for them to try and offer you a lower settlement or even deny the claim completely.
+It’s typically for them to try and offer you a lower settlement or even deny the claim altogether.
 If this happens, your lawyer will work to negotiate with the insurer for a fair settlement.

 Talk to a Truck Accident Lawyer for Free Today